Utena - myths

 Hypnos

-Hypnos is the ancient Greek god of sleep.
+Hypnos (Wikipedia) is the ancient Greek god of sleep.
 Hypnos lives next to Lethe, the river of forgetfulness; in Utena, sleep is associated with forgetting.
 He is associated with poppies; red poppies appear in episode 35.
 He is married to a goddess of hallucinations, which is to say, illusions.
 Their children are dreams.
 His brother is Thanatos, god of death; those near Akio have a high risk of dying.
 If Utena does not intentionally allude to Hypnos, then it should.

 Io and Zeus